 Red Seal Information

 The most successful path to a Red Seal as a welder begins with the Welding Fabrication program.
-This program enables you to earn 4,500 hours and write all three block exams, which puts you well on your way to Red Seal certification.
+This program enables you to earn 30 hours of apprenticeship time for each week of training and write two years of apprenticeship block exams, which puts you well on your way to Red Seal certification.
 Upon graduation, once you are working with a suitable employer, you will register as an apprentice to complete your journey to challenge the Interprovincial Exam.
 When you register, Apprenticeship PEI will give you credit for the hours earned and block exams passed while you were at Holland College.